merlresearch/pycvxset/README.md

 See the Jupyter notebooks in [examples](https://github.com/merlresearch/pycvxset/tree/main/examples) folder for more details on how pycvxset can be used in set-based control and perform reachability analysis.

-This repository is developed and maintained by [Abraham P. Vinod](http://merl.com/people/vinod).

 ## Quick start

 ### Requirements